Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$

 Moreover, for any open set $O$ with $O\subset E([0,T],\e)$:

 \end{theo} \begin{rmk} \begin{itemize} \item The set $\A_{\beta,T}$ is expected to contain a large class of trajectories.
 In the $\beta=\infty$ case, it would for instance contain all classical solutions of the equation $v=ak-\mu H$, $H\in\C$, which can be studied by the method of \cite{Lacoin2014}\cite{Lacoin2014a}.
 When $\beta<\infty$ however, even classical solutions of~\eqref{eq_MCM_with_beta_and_H} are extremely difficult to study due to the poles.
 A fortiori, the study of uniqueness and regularity of solutions of the weak formulation~\eqref{eq_formulation_faible_avec_der_en_temps} is difficult. \item A possible application of Theorem~\ref{theo_large_dev} is the analysis of metastability.
-For instance, applying a small, uniform field of the form $h/N$, $h>0$, one can use Theorem~\ref{theo_large_dev} to study the optimal trajectory for a nucleated droplet to cover the whole space. \\ One can also ask about the typical speed at which such a droplet grows.
+For instance, applying a small, uniform field of the form $h/N$ ($h>0$), one can use Theorem~\ref{theo_large_dev} to study the optimal trajectory for a nucleated droplet to cover the whole space. \\ One can also ask about the typical speed at which such a droplet grows.
 This speed is conjectured to be proportional to the size of the applied field \cite{Schonmann1998}, i.e. of order $1/N$.
 For the contour dynamics, curves move diffusively, which readily confirms the conjecture.
 The interested reader will find much more on metastability and its relation to large deviations in the book \cite{Olivieri2005}. \demo \end{itemize} \end{rmk} We conclude this section by rephrasing Theorem~\ref{theo_large_dev} in a more general context.
-Elements of $\e$ are, by assumption (see Definition~\ref{def_effective_state_space}), in a small neighbourhood of the initial condition $\gamma^{\text{ref}}$ for the volume distance.
-As claimed above Definition~\ref{def_effective_state_space} of $\e$, however, it only matters for our arguments that curves have the same characteristics as $\gamma^{\text{ref}}$ (corresponding to curves satisfying Property~\ref{prop_IC}), not that they be close to it (i.e. in $\e$).
-The reason why we focus on $\e$ is to avoid topological difficulties.
-Consequently, the next theorem improves Theorem~\ref{theo_large_dev} for trajectories possibly far from $\gamma^{\text{ref}}$, but satisfying the same Property~\ref{prop_IC} as $\gamma^{\text{ref}}$ at each time. \\
+Elements of $\e$ are, by assumption (see Definition~\ref{def_effective_state_space}), in a small neighbourhood of the initial condition $\gamma^{\mathrm{ref}}$ for the volume distance.
+Working with curves in $\e$ is useful to avoid topology-related problems and obtain a large deviation bound valid for general sets.
+As claimed above Definition~\ref{def_effective_state_space} of $\e$, however, it is not important that microscopic curves be close to $\gamma^{\mathrm{ref}}$ (i.e. in $\e$), only that they satisfy Property~\ref{prop_IC}.
+The next theorem therefore improves on Theorem~\ref{theo_large_dev} for events corresponding to small balls around a given trajectory possibly far from $\gamma^{\mathrm{ref}}$, but satisfying the same Property~\ref{prop_IC} as $\gamma^{\mathrm{ref}}$ at each time.